Polarization in astronomy

-Polarization of electromagnetic radiation is a useful tool for detecting various astronomical phenomenon.
+Polarization of electromagnetic radiation is a useful tool for detecting various astronomical phenomena.
 For example, energy can become polarized by passing through interstellar dust or by magnetic fields.
 Microwave energy from the primordial universe can be used to study the physics of that environment.

 Stars

 The polarization of starlight was first observed by the astronomers William Hiltner and John S. Hall in 1949.
 Subsequently, Jesse Greenstein and Leverett Davis, Jr. developed theories allowing the use of polarization data to trace interstellar magnetic fields.

 Though the integrated thermal radiation of stars is not usually appreciably polarized at source, scattering by interstellar dust can impose polarization on starlight over long distances.
 Net polarization at the source can occur if the photosphere itself is asymmetric, due to limb polarization.
 Plane polarization of starlight generated at the star itself is observed for Ap stars (peculiar A type stars).

 Sun

 Both circular and linear polarization of sunlight has been measured.
 Circular polarization is mainly due to transmission and absorption effects in strongly magnetic regions of the Sun's surface.
 Another mechanism that gives rise to circular polarization is the so-called "alignment-to-orientation mechanism".
 Continuum light is linearly polarized at different locations across the face of the Sun (limb polarization) though taken as a whole, this polarization cancels.
 Linear polarization in spectral lines is usually created by anisotropic scattering of photons on atoms and ions which can themselves be polarized by this interaction.
 The linearly polarized spectrum of the Sun is often called the second solar spectrum.
 Atomic polarization can be modified in weak magnetic fields by the Hanle effect.
 As a result, polarization of the scattered photons is also modified providing a diagnostics tool for understanding stellar magnetic fields.